IRMA - Achievements

 IRMA project “firsts”

 - IRMA defined the course of biotechnology activities in Kenya while serving as a testing ground for national biosafety regulations and guidelines.
 In 2005, Kenya, through the project, received its first Bt maize seed and planted it in first field trials.
-The project led to creation of the first state-of-the art Level 2 biosafety laboratory and greenhouse complex in East Africa.
+The project led to the creation of the first state-of-the-art Level 2 biosafety laboratory and greenhouse complex in East Africa.
 Participants also prepared a complete safety dossier for IRMA products.

 - To enhance the adoption of the new maize varieties, the project came up with an insect resistance management strategy for smallholders.
-Through support for staff, and student training at various levels and extension seminars, the project enhanced the skills and knowledge of Kenyan scientists, farmers, officials and other stakeholders.
+Through support for staff, and student training at various levels and extension seminars, the project enhanced the skills and knowledge of Kenyan scientists, farmers, officials, and other stakeholders.
 The project also contributed to nationwide biosafety awareness initiatives.

-- Further, it identified new germplasm sources of resistance to stem borer and post-harvest insect pests among landraces, open pollinated varieties (OPVs) and CIMMYT lines (CMLs), and developed new insect resistant germplasm.
+- Further, it identified new germplasm sources of resistance to stem borer and post-harvest insect pests among landraces, open-pollinated varieties (OPVs) and CIMMYT lines (CMLs), and developed new insect-resistant germplasm.
 Kenya released 13 stem borer-resistant (SBR) conventional maize varieties (three OPVs and 10 hybrids) and four storage pest-resistant (SPR) hybrids.
 Kenya has also nominated several stem borer- and four postharvest- resistant hybrids for national performance trials.
-Three insect-resistant varieties were commercialized in Kenya by Monsanto, Wakala Seeds and the Kenya Agricultural Research Institute Seed Unit.
+Three insect-resistant varieties were commercialized in Kenya by Monsanto, Wakala Seeds, and the Kenya Agricultural Research Institute Seed Unit.
 These are the KH 414-1 SBR and 414-4 SBR hybrids, and the OPV Pamuka.